Gichimu/python-password-locker/README.md

 * For instance, on selecting CC to create a credential, the user is asked whether he/she prefers to select their own password or have it selected for them.
 If they select N for no, a random password is selected for them.

+## Dependencies
+The application has 2 dependencies: Pyperclip and Random.

 ## Languages
 The application is written in American english.